-Although ROI is dead it is still useful to talk about value and cost of testing.
+Although ROI is dead it is still useful to talk about value and cost of witing tests.

-When we write automated tests, regardless of it being unit, integration, end-2-end, load test, or whatever kind, the cost we have in mind is the cost “writing the test”.
+When we write automated tests, regardless of it being unit, integration, end-2-end, load test, or whatever kind, the cost we have in mind is the cost the actual “writing tests”.
+You know, typing.
 In fact, when people ask “how much time will it add me to start unit testing” this is the image they conjure up.

 Everybody understands that introducing a new practice will slow them down, and they want to know how much.
 I usually give the answer as 20% rise in the beginning of the process, because it sounds plausible, and because people believe that if you don’t give them a number, you don’t know what you’re talking about.

-The fact is, writing tests doesn’t slow you down, because, get ready for a surprise:
+The fact is, unit testing doesn’t slow you down, because, get ready for a surprise:

 You Are Already Slow!